ohShubho/Initialize/README.md

 6. Open the `initialize.py` script in a text editor and replace the `YOUR_PERSONAL_ACCESS_TOKEN` variable with your generated PAT.

+7. Replace the `YOUR_PROJECTS_DIRECTORY` and the `YOUR_USERNAME` parts of the script with your own respective path and username.

-7. Save the changes and return to the terminal or command prompt.
+8. Save the changes and return to the terminal or command prompt.

-8. Run the script with the desired repository name as the argument.
+9. Run the script with the desired repository name as the argument.
 For example: python initialize.py my-repo

-## Feel free to customize the script to suit your specific needs, such as adding more files or modifying the initial commit.
+### Feel free to customize the script to suit your specific needs, such as adding more files or modifying the initial commit.